 We developed ideas about which events to present and how to put them into an order that makes sense.

-The next events are already in the pipeline.
-On May 15 we will have Beatrix Vereijken, Roger Russell and Dianne Hannemann discussing some of the ingredients of a Feldenkrais Method Research Toolbox.
+- The next events are already in the pipeline.
+On May 15 we will have Beatrix Vereijken, Roger Russell and Dianne Hannemann discussing what movement Science can offer to Feldenkrais researchers.

-On June 26 we will have an extraordinary milestone event.
-The data base group will present their outstanding accomplishment of rebuilding a Feldenkrais Method Research Data Base.
+- On June 26 we will have an extraordinary milestone event.
+The Data Base Group will present their outstanding accomplishment of rebuilding the Feldenkrais Reference Data Base.

 Being part of numerous interdisciplinary projects, she is also a regular member of the ensembles: Cello en vogue and Erstes improvisierendes Streichorchester (First Improvising String Orchestra).

 She worked as a lecturer at the University of Music Hannover where she taught Feldenkrais and Improvisation.
 2017-2018 she was a guest professor for music pedagogy at Brandenburgische Technische Universität Cottbus-Senftenberg.
 Since 2020 she is a professor for music pedagogy (instrumental and voice teaching) at the Musikhochschule Lübeck (University of Music Lübeck).